 HubSpot is a great platform for sales and marketing teams.
 Unfortunately, the HubSpot CMS does little to help marketers and web developers to optimize their websites for a fast user experience, short page load times, and a good Google PageSpeed score.
 The CMS backend is relatively slow (with a server response time as high as 1.5 seconds), and exposes few native options for developers to improve on some of the biggest bottlenecks.

-We overcame the performance limitations of HubSpot's CMS backend by using our own product – Snapt Aria ADC – to accelerate the HubSpot website with automatic caching, minifying, compression, rewriting, and SSL offloading.
+We overcame the performance limitations of HubSpot's CMS backend and optimized our HubSpot website by using our own product – Snapt Aria ADC – to accelerate the HubSpot website with automatic caching, minifying, compression, rewriting, and SSL offloading.
 We also replaced most of the HubSpot template and style framework with Tailwind CSS.
 Altogether, we took our PageSpeed score from 20 to 95.

 If you have built your website in HubSpot and are struggling to get the PageSpeed score you want, book a demo or try Snapt free to see the difference it makes.